 (4) Hagl, Siegfried: “The gap between science and truth”, publisher of the Grail Message Foundation, Stuttgart, 1986.

 (5) Hapgood, Charles: "Earth's Shifting Crust", Pantheon Books, New York, 1958.

-(6) Hapgood, Charles: "Maps of Ancient Sea Kings", Chilton Books, Philadelphia, 1966.
-(Book review of the German translation "Die Weltkarten der alten Seefahrer" here under "Book and film reviews").
+(6) Hapgood, Charles: "Maps of Ancient Sea Kings," Chilton Books, Philadelphia, 1966.
+(Book review of the German translation "The world maps of ancient seafarers" here under "Book and Film Reviews").